 What you will study

 You may be familiar with Renaissance altarpieces or Dutch still lives, but have you ever noticed that they sometimes include depictions of luxury goods imported from across the world?
 Did you know that the British architect Edwin Lutyens was responsible for designing the capital of modern India?
 Why did the Chinese artist Ai Weiwei fill Tate Modern’s Turbine Hall with porcelain sunflower seeds?
-These are just some of the fascinating questions that are addressed by the rich range of material, shaped by cross-cultural encounters, addressed in the four blocks that comprise this module.
+These are just some of the fascinating questions that are addressed by the rich range of material, shaped by cross-cultural encounters, in the four blocks that comprise this module.
 As the module progresses, you are expected to develop a degree of independence in learning to the extent that you are able to complete independent analyses using the skills you have learned in the course of your study.

-Block 1: European Art and the Wider World c.
-1350-1550
+Block 1: European Art and the Wider World c.1350-1550

 Block 2: Art, Commerce and Colonialism 1600-1800

-You will explore art and visual culture of a period in which the major European powers competed with each other for global dominance.
+You'll explore art and visual culture of a period in which the major European powers competed with each other for global dominance.
 The influx of ‘exotic’ goods, above all from Asia, transformed European taste and artistic production, including seventeenth-century Dutch painting, and gave rise to the vogue for ‘Chinoiserie’ in eighteenth-century Britain.
 Art and architecture were exported across the Atlantic to Latin America, where some of the most spectacular works of the Baroque era were created, as well as to North America, where Thomas Jefferson built his ideal classical villa, Monticello.
 Local circumstances and cultural traditions helped to shape the transfer of art works, and artistic models from one context to another.
 A key theme for this book is the relationship of art and visual culture to slavery and the slave trade.

 Block 3: Empire and Art: British India